Thailand Phuket

 Outrigger Surin Beach Resort pool

-The mid-range hotel Outrigger offers two pools, and it’s just 200 metres from the beach. ©Outrigger Surin Beach Resort
+The nice mid-range Outrigger resort is just 200 metres from Surin Beach. ©Outrigger Surin Beach Resort (adlink)

 Outrigger Surin Beach Resort room

-The rooms are relatively spacious and have a modern, fresh look. ©Outrigger Surin Beach Resort
+The rooms are relatively spacious and have a fresh look. ©Outrigger Surin Beach Resort (adlink)

 The Surin Phuket hexagonal pool